pavlesav/pavlesav/README.md

 🎓 Master’s student in **Computational Social Systems** (TU Graz) with a strong foundation in **Data Science, Machine Learning, Statistics, NLP, and Network Science**.
 ⚽ Former professional football player turned data scientist, passionate about using computational methods to analyze complex social phenomena.
-📍 Based in Graz, Austria and Podgorica, Montenegro

 ---